muziejus/novel-maps-of-ny-2017/sections/assessment.md

 Plenaries *cannot be missed*.

-In a dicussion-oriented class, “active participation” involves the following components.
+In a discussion-oriented class, “active participation” involves the following components.
 All of these are necessary to receive maximum points for
 participation: